nasa/DAVEtools/README/README.txt

 Changes since V 0.9
 -------------------

-V 0.9.4:: Added new utility: DAVE2POST, to generate POST-II input decks and code sections.
+V 0.9.4:: Added new utilities: DAVE2POST, to generate POST-II input
-	Added FORTRAN and C code snippet writers, to support DAVE2POST.
+	decks and code sections; and DAVE2OTIS, to generate OTIS4 input decks.
+Added FORTRAN and C code snippet writers, to support these.
+Added selectionFlag to Block and selectOutput(), getSelectedBlocks() to Model

 V 0.9.3:: Added tally of checkcases to DAVE's statistics summary (when
 	used with the -c option).
 Added support for UML diagram